spxbhuhb/zakadabar-stack/doc/guides/browser/builtin/Forms.md

 Fields of a form are usually bound to a property of the BO the form handles.
 When the user changes the value of an input, the value in the BO also changes.

-This does not work the other way, if you change the value in the BO, the form field does not update automatically.
-Please do not build on this behaviour because we might change this in the future.
+However, if you change the value in the BO, the form field does not update automatically.
+To update the form field you have to set the `value` property of the field.

 ### Built-In Fields [source code](/lib/examples/src/jsMain/kotlin/zakadabar/lib/examples/frontend/form/FormBuiltinExample.kt)